Yttilä

-Yttilä (/fi/) is a village in the municipality of Säkylä, in the Satakunta region of Finland.

 Sepon Kauppa shop and service station in August 2011.

-Church

-The village church stands to the north, with the churchyard containing a number of war graves dating back to the Second World War.
+Yttilä (/fi/) is a village in the municipality of Säkylä, in the Satakunta region of Finland, on the territory of the former municipality of Köyliö.
+It is located on the eastern shore of the lake Köyliönjärvi.

+Etymology

+According to Ralf Saxén (1905), the name of Yttilä is derived from an old Scandinavian given name Ytti.
+Seppo Suvanto (1987) instead suggests that the name is derived from a contraction of a native Finnish name Yletty, as an old farm in Tyrvää named Yletty also appears in old church records as Yty, Yti or Yttj.
+A village named Yttilä is also found in Kauvatsa (now part of Kokemäki).

 Cultural references

 The video game My Summer Car features a fictional village shop named Teimon Kauppa which bears a strong resemblance to former village store Sepon Kauppa (lit.
 Seppo's Shop; closed in 2014) located in Yttilä.
 Developer Johannes Rojola confirmed the shop was used as inspiration in 2017.